whrovic/PayPobre_wiki/Sprint-3.md

-\[TODO\] Sprint 3 resume deliverable

-It should contain:

-- Sprint Goal: The defined goal of the sprint, summarizing the main objectives in terms of product/release functionalities.
-- Sprint Planning: a list of estimated User Stories that are planned to be completed by the end of the Sprint.
-- Done User Stories: a list of the actual User Stories that were completed during that Sprint.
-- Sprint Retrospective: "Did well", "Do differently", "Puzzles".
-- Sprint Review: A team and product owner' perspective of the product increment of the current sprint.

-All these Sprint-related items should be produced at the end of each sprint

----

 ## **Sprint Goal:**

 In this sprint our goal was to implement a robust Login and Sign-up page and improve some aspects of previous Sprints.